Is Making Etsy Star Seller Worth It? Explained

 - There’s always going to be buyers that give you bad reviews for reasons out of your control.
 This can largely impact your percentage.

-- You may receive spam messages, so what do you respond to these?
+- You may receive spam messages, so how do you respond to these?

 - Some sellers don’t track every shipment, and sell locally.